-EEI maintains comprehensive statistical data on the electric power industry and shareholder-owned electric companies.
+EEI maintains comprehensive statistical data on the electric power industry and investor-owned electric companies.
 Below are quick statistical highlights providing an overview of the industry.
 For more detailed information, see Products and Services.

-- Electricity generation at non-utility-owned plants totaled 1,619,963 GWh and accounted for 39.5 percent of the total electricity generation in the United States.
+- Electricity generation at non-utility-owned plants totaled 1,737,513 GWh, accounting for 42.6 percent of the total electricity generation in the United States.

 - Read more about electricity generation.